Last Updated on

 The Future for Healthcare is Collecting and Managing Data

 A shift in our data paradigm is occurring.
-We are shifting to a mode where real-time data from many points can be accessed, understood, and taken action upon immediately and easily.
+We are shifting to a model where real-time data from many points can be accessed, understood, and taken action upon immediately and easily.

 At the same time, consumer-driven data is becoming an increasing component of the patient picture.
 The sources of data, who controls the data, and who can access the data are all shifting in a revolutionary way.